The Kaladera Project is a participatory community initiative that implements water harvesting and recycling systems in the Village of Kaladera.

 The Chhipa Samaaj owns land which printers can rent out at a subsidized rate for washing and drying their work on an annual basis.
 The area specializes in mud resist printing which uses a lot of water- The water table has gone down from 50 feet to about 250 feet since 1993 when I started working here”

-Tejaram Ji, krish Kumar, Meeta Mastani, Kalawati, Damodar Nama
+Tejaram Mali, krish Kumar, Meeta Mastani, Kalawati Devi, Damodar Nama

-Aims to connect surrounding rooftops in order to harvest rainwater, including the tin shed, to a sedimentation tank and a well in both locations- Chhipa Samaj land & Chaumbudi land.
+Connecting surrounding rooftops in order to harvest rainwater, including the tin shed, to a sedimentation tank and a well in both locations- Chhipa Samaj land & Chaunbudi land.

 The calculation is based on an average annual rainfall 520 mm and a total catchment area (roof area) is 20,000 sq ft